2 April 2019

 2. Chrome fixtures

-The above are a fantastic way to bounce light around the room.
-Moreover, these make the space feel open, airy and light.
+These are a fantastic way to bounce light around the room, making the space feel open, airy and light.

-In addition, concealing all pipework and services by constructing a boxed in effect will make a small room feel spacious through the creation of clean lines and a maintenance free finish.
+In addition, concealing all pipework and surfaces by constructing a boxed-in effect will make a small room feel spacious, through the creation of clean lines and a maintenance-free finish.

 Similarly, bespoke niches can be incorporated into the shower area in order to provide a shelving for beauty products and cosmetics.
-Taking these off the floor or out of a shower will again provide additional space.
-As a result, this makes the en-suite look tidier and less cluttered.
+Taking these off the floor or out of a shower will again provide additional space, making the en-suite look tidier and less cluttered.

 Adding an en-suite bathroom to your home can boost the value of your property by up to 10%, according to Virgin Money.
-However, whether renovating an existing, or building anew, both require upfront investment which you want to ensure you make a return on.
+However, whether renovating an existing room, or building anew, both require upfront investment which you want to ensure you make a return on.

 > The soil pipe

 All of the above could also alter the costs quite considerably.

 Consequently, we'd state that to build an en-suite bathroom, the cost would typically range from £10,000 to £14,000 fully built.
 This estimate considers all options discussed and eventualities which may occur as well as the bathroom being fully designed and fitted.
 However, these costs could be reduced to between £8,000 and £12,000, contract depending.
 Due to the nature of the work we'd always strongly recommend you thoroughly evaluate all your options.

 More Bathrooms, part of the Passmore Group, is Yorkshire's only5* rated bathroom design and installation company.
 Making dream bathrooms, shower rooms, en-suites and cloakrooms a reality, we are extremely proud of the exceptional service we continuously deliver from design right through to installation and after care.